Abstracted-Labs/saturn-sdk/docs/pages/create.md

 # Creating a Multisig

-A multisig is a security feature that requires multiple signatures or approvals to authorize transactions.
-This guide presents a step-by-step procedure to create a multisig using the `saturn` object in TypeScript.
+A multisig is a blockchain primitive that requires multiple approvals to authorize transactions.
+This guide presents a step-by-step procedure to create a multisig using the Saturn in TypeScript.

 ## 1. Initiating a new multisig:

-To generate a new multisig, call the `createMultisig` method on the `saturn` object.
+To generate a new multisig, call the `createMultisig` method on the `Saturn` class.
 This method accepts the following parameters:

-- `metadata`: A JSON stringifiable object containing information about your multisig.
+- `metadata`: An arbitrary vector of bytes, can be used as a string or as raw bytes.
 This metadata can later be leveraged in your decentralized application (dApp).
-- `minimumSupport`: The lowest threshold of approvals needed for a transaction.
+- `minimumSupport`: The minimum ratio of positive votes to the total supply of vote tokens.
 Accepts values in `Perbill`, `BN`, or number formats.
-- `requiredApproval`: The necessary percentage of approvals for a transaction to be deemed valid.
+- `requiredApproval`: The minimum ratio of positive to negative votes.
 Accepts `Perbill`, `BN`, or number.
 - `feeAsset`: Imported from the multisig as `FeeAsset`, this enum can be used as `FeeAsset.TNKR` or `FeeAsset.KSM`.

 Below is a sample code block demonstrating the creation of a multisig: